Kernel Stein Discrepancy on Lie Groups: Theory and Applications: Minimum kernel Stein discrepancy estimator

 Similarly, the KSD can be discretized as a \(U\)-statistic \(U_n=\frac{1}{n(n-1)}\sum_{i\neq j}k_p(x_i,x_j)\), based on which the kernel Stein goodness of fit test was developed in several prior research works \cite{chwialkowski2016kernel,liu2016kernelized,xu2021interpretable}.
 We could minimize this \(U\)-statistic to obtain MKSDE from samples, or minimize the \(V\)-statistic

-which has the analogous asymptotic property but is more stable for optimization.
+which has the analogous asymptotic property but is more stable for optimization since it results in a convex loss function, for the case of $\{p_\alpha\}$ being the von-Mises Fisher family or a mixture of von-Mises Fisher family.

-Another situation that commonly occurs in practice, i.e., we do have a closed form of \(p_\alpha\) and \(q\), but the integral in (\ref{KSDForm}) is intractable.
-For example, in the rotation tracking problem \cite{suvorova2021tracking}, one must approximate the posterior distribution of \(Q_k\) with von Mises-Fisher distribution so that the same Kalman filter can be implemented in the next step.
-In a Bayesian fusion problem \cite{lee2018bayesian}, one must go through a similar procedure so that the result of the fusion stays in the family.
-In such cases, we can draw samples from \(q\) with various sampling algorithms, e.g., Hamiltonion Monte Carlo or Metropolis-Hastings algorithms, and minimize (\ref{MKSDE}).
-Alternatively, if these sampling methods are hard to implement, we could use the importance sampling scheme to sample from another distribution \(w\) and minimize
+Another situation that commonly occurs in practice is when we do have a closed form of \(p_\alpha\) and \(q\), but the integral in (\ref{KSDForm}) is intractable.
+For example, in the rotation tracking problem encountered in robotics \cite{suvorova2021tracking}, one must approximate the posterior distribution of \(Q_k\) with a von Mises-Fisher distribution so that the tracking algorithm (Kalman filter) updates consistently lie in the same space.
+In a Bayesian fusion problem \cite{lee2018bayesian}, one must go through a similar process to ensure that the result of the fusion stays in the family.
+In such cases, we can draw samples from \(q\) with any of the various sampling algorithms, e.g., Hamiltonion Monte Carlo or Metropolis-Hastings algorithms, and minimize (\ref{MKSDE}).
+Alternatively, if these sampling methods are hard to implement, we could use the importance sampling scheme to sample from another distribution \(w\) and minimize the \emph{weighted (discrete) KSD}:

 For example, on any compact Lie groups \(G\), e.g., \(\SO(N)\), we could directly sample from the uniform distribution on \(G\), as the volume is finite.
 Then the KSD in (\ref{wMKSDE}) will degenerate to